krother/training_and_teaching_methods/wrapping_up/feedback.md

 ## Other ways to use Poker Chips

-1. Evaluate conference talks by putting up boxes labeled :-D :-| :-( and a pile of chips.
-2. Assign Story Points to User Story cards – as an alternative to Planning Poker.
-3. Estimate business value in a team – similar to the above.
-4. Choose the top 3 out of 10 alternatives in a meeting by throwing chips on a roulette table-like drawing.
+* Choose the top 3 out of 10 alternatives in a meeting by throwing chips on a roulette table-like drawing.
-5. Have newbie programmers simulate an algorithm when teaching them (e.g. tree traversal).
+* Have newbie programmers simulate an algorithm when teaching them (e.g. tree traversal).
-6. Randomly pick a “volunteer” from your team (put n-1 green chips and 1 red one into a bag, draw).
+* Randomly pick a “volunteer” from your team (put n-1 green chips and 1 red one into a bag, draw).

-7. Put them in a plastic box and make some noise – more useful than you think.
-8. Play poker!
+## Formative assessment
+Develop formative assessments for the most important concepts:

+* identify concepts to be tested
+* identify misconceptions
+* construct the assessment
+* validate the test (with novices and experts)
+* use the test